connor-mcclellan/nrao/procedure.md

 ### Source matching
  - Add catalog filenames for each band of observation to the catalog file list in "sourcematch.py"
  - Run "sourcematch.py"
- - Sources will be matched between the provided catalog files, and a data file containing source IDs and ellipse properties will be saved to "./[sky region]/mastercat_[sky_region].dat"
+ - Sources will be matched between the provided catalog files, and a data file containing source IDs, ellipse properties, and available dendrogram fluxes across bands will be saved to "./[sky region]/mastercat_[sky_region].dat"
     - If a source is present in one image but not any others, its ellipse will still be added to the master catalog so that it can be measured across all bands for flux comparison
     - If a source is detected in multiple images, the ellipse properties will be averaged